moduslabs/react-idle/README.md

 ```

 ### Dependencies
-React Idle doesn't have any direct dependencies.
-Since it's meant to be used with React, it expects that your project aready depends on [`react`](https://www.npmjs.com/package/react) and [`react-dom`](https://www.npmjs.com/package/react-dom).
+React Idle has only one direct dependency: [idlize](https://www.npmjs.com/package/idlize).
+Since it's meant to be used with React, it expects that your project already depends on [`react`](https://www.npmjs.com/package/react) and [`react-dom`](https://www.npmjs.com/package/react-dom).

 NPM will not automatically install these dependencies for you, but it will show a friendly warning message with instructions.